byVirrox/portfolio_SET09102_Peter_Stibitz/week2_setup.md

 1. Your development environment is correctly set up
 2. You understand the setup including potential alternative configuration settings

+This weeks praktical invoved setting up Visual Studio, a repository for TEAM RED as well as this portfolio on GitHub as well as setting up a buddy system to fill out possible knowlege gaps i the Team in the fields of C# or GitHub.

+**Note to C#**
+In my Case I have partnered up with Zsombor, because I don't have any experience with C# yet and rather come out of the Java-Cosmos.
+THere are also two Chanells in our Discord-Server, where Team member can commit questions to C# and GitHub and other Team meber can help.

 ## Environment configuration

 Here, you should include appropriate screenshots with additional commentary.